CSortedArray is a class derived

 use the standard STL collection classes instead of the old style MFC CArray

-time of their initial development the MFC classes were the number one choice.
+of their initial development the MFC classes were the number one choice.
+Now

-Now if you are writing new code it really does make sense to use the STL
+if you are writing new code it really does make sense to use the STL classes

-classes but it is still nice to have the familiarity of the MFC collection
+but it is still nice to have the familiarity of the MFC collection classes with

 - StableSort method now internally uses std::stable_sort.
 Again this has lead